cdl-geneseo/geneseo-dictionary/R/Rona.md

 # 'Rona

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : 'Rona

 Created by  Aurora Merwin on May 05, 2023

 (noun) an abbreviation of the term Coronavirus, which typically references the SARS-CoV-2 virus.
 (Merwin, N-R, 2023)